Y-FY-Jr/BankGPT/README.md

 ### PC terminal

-Based on Vue3 (via VSCode), the layout and components referred the project [Tsk-Andrey078/gptVue](https://github.com/Tsk-Andrey078/gptVue).
+Based on Vue3, the layout and components referred the project [Tsk-Andrey078/gptVue](https://github.com/Tsk-Andrey078/gptVue).

 More information about how to implement Vue could be find in the relevant parts in both the reference and this repository.